Brooklyn Greenway Initiative Board of Directors

 Petra T. Messick, Director, Gateway Program Planning Amtrak

-Richard B. Miller, Assistant General Counsel, Consolidated Edison Company of New York
+Richard B. Miller, Vice President, Regulatory, Consolidated Edison Company of New York

 Timothy O’Brien, Director of Compliance and Development, NYC Ferry, Operated by Hornblower